techmoksha/vedic-js/README.md

 ```

 ## Multiplication
-Two vedic numbers can be multiplied using the * operator of javascript.
-The multiplication
-is performed using Vertical-Crosswise sutra of vedic maths
+Two vedic numbers can be multiplied using Vertical-Crosswise sutra of vedic maths.

+This is the most general form of multiplication and does not use any special
+properties of the 2 muliplicands.

 ```javascript
 const Vedic = require('../lib/vedic').Vedic;